ForYourEyesOnlyyy/Sentiment_Analysis_for_Financial_News/README.md

 # Sentiment Analysis for Financial News

-This project leverages a machine learning-based solution to classify the sentiment of financial news articles as positive, negative, or neutral, empowering investors and analysts to make data-driven decisions.
+This project leverages a machine learning-based solution to classify the sentiment of financial news tweets as positive, negative, or neutral, empowering investors and analysts to make data-driven decisions.
 Built using PyTorch and BERT for NLP, the project also integrates ZenML for streamlined data preprocessing and MLflow for robust experiment tracking and model versioning.

 ## Table of Contents